+Lifestyle isn't everything -- your genes matter, too.
 You still may need to take medicine to get your cholesterol back on track.
-But if you make just a few, small changes, you might be able to lower your dose and chance of side effects.
+But your daily habits do help. if you make just a few simple changes, you might be able to lower your medication dose and chance of side effects.

-Follow these tips to cut your cholesterol and get back on the road to good health.
+Follow these tips to cut your cholesterol and improve your health.

 Ban Trans Fats

-That’s why the FDA is taking steps to remove them from the food supply.
-How can you avoid them in the meantime?
-When you go shopping, read the labels.
-But be careful if you see “partially hydrogenated oil” on the package.
-That’s just a fancy name for trans fat.
+That’s why the FDA has taken steps to remove artificial trans fat from the food supply.
+But small amounts of trans fat could still be in some products.
+So when you shop for food, check the Nutrition Facts labels and ingredients.
+If you see “partially hydrogenated oil” on the package, that’s just a fancy name for trans fat.